firstdorsal/pektin-compose/README.md

 -   echo
 -   sleep

+# use

+`sh setup.sh`

+use local scripts dockerfile from this path: `-s=../pektin-js-client/` delete everything: `-d=true`

+in devmode this deletes everything and uses the local scripts dockerfile if present `sh setup.sh -s=../pektin-js-client/ -d=true`

 # TODO create distinct redis passwords for different nodes

 # TODO: GENERATE FULL VAULT API URL WITH INSTALL INTO .env